MyLife-Services/mylife-documentation/alpha-team/alpha-pilot-mvp.md

      - Easy-to-use features for adding and editing memories over time.
      - Ability to organize memories chronologically or by theme.
      - Secure sharing options to control when and how the time capsule is accessed.
+4. **Someone like me that just wants to do something to give back and leave this world better than forcing all the same struggles I endured carelessly and ceaselessly upon others**
+   - _User Story_: For some of us, there's only one way out now.
+There's a need to take responsibility for the state of progress and address the grave deviation from principles that bind us together in empathy.
+To address and fix the injustices unnecessarily imposed upon each of us from systems of domination and control through physical threat, captivity or as extortion for our liberty and safety.
+Someone who believes we are better together than split apart, that what each of us can accomplish when supported by and contributing to the whole is precious, brilliant and exquisite.
+The belief in rising tides and a post-scarcity super-intelligent humanity.
+   - _Acceptance Criteria_
+     - Easy-to-use features for adding and editing memories over time
+     - "Farting-Against-The-Wind" button on member avatar

 ### Feature Prioritization